 - HDInsight cluster.
 The cluster can be either an HDInsight cluster with Apache Hive or a newly released Interactive Query cluster.
 For creating clusters, see Create cluster.

 - Microsoft Power BI Desktop.
 You can download a copy from the Microsoft Download Center.

 Load data from HDInsight

-Select Continue to close the Preview connector warning dialog.
+Select Continue to close the Connecting to a third-party service dialog.

-Enter the HTTP user credential, and then click OK.
-The default username is admin
+Enter the HTTP credentials, and then select Connect.
+The default user name is admin.

-From the left pane, select hivesampletale, and then click Load.
+From the Navigator window in the left pane, select hivesampletale.

 Visualize data on a map